Extensible Style Language

 XSL-List is not a W3C mailing list and has no affiliation with W3C (or any official standing with any standards organization).
 However, XSL-List was established with the encouragement of members of the W3C XSL Working Group, and members of the Working Group are among the subscribers to the list.

 Only subscribers can post to XSL-List, but since the goal is to increase the level of XSL knowledge, XSL-List is being archived for everybody to view.
 The topics discussed on XSL-List change as new ideas arise or existing problems are dealt with, but the archive contains all of the ideas and solutions that have been discussed on the list.

-XSL-List is provided by Mulberry Technologies, Inc., as a service to the XSL user community and the XSL standardization effort.
+XSL-List is provided by Mulberry Technologies, Inc., as a service to the XSL user community.

 Daily digests – copies of a whole days XSL-List messages sent as one email message – are available.
 Not only is it a single email message containing all of that day’s XSL-List messages, it is also half the size, on average, of the individual messages since it doesn’t include the overhead of the mail headers from each message.

 To subscribe to the digest, use the form at http://www.mulberrytech.com/lists/subscribe-unsubscribe.html, fill out the forms that are presented, respond to the emailed confirmation message, and after your subscription is successful, select “My Settings” and click the box beside “Daily Digests”.

 Only subscribers can post to XSL-List, and only from the exact address they used when they subscribed.

 There is no restriction on what may be posted to XSL-List provided it is related to XSL.
 Items concerning XML but without a direct connection to XSL should be posted to an XML-related list instead of to XSL-List.
 Items related to DSSSL should be posted to the DSSSList.